kkai/web-source/content/post/2012-07-07-phd-thesis-sources-on-github.md

 ***
 I'll try to share most of the algorithms discussed in my dissertation.

 ***
-Here's a quick summary about the content together with the slides of my defense:
+Here's a quick summary about the content together with the slides of my defence:

 >This thesis investigates, how placement variations of electronic
 >devices influence the possibility of using sensors integrated in
 >those devices for context recognition.
 The vast majority of context
->recognition research assumes well defined, fixed sen- sor locations.
+>recognition research assumes well defined, fixed sensor locations.
 >Although this might be acceptable for some application domains
 >(e.g. in an industrial setting), users, in general, will have a
 >hard time coping with these limitations.
 If one needs to remember